-The UNC Charlotte English graduate program offers an M.A. in English, an M.A./M.F.A. dual degree in creative writing, a certificate in Technical/Professional Writing, and a certificate in Applied Linguistics, as well as an English Education strand of the Ph.D. in Curriculum and Instruction.
+The UNC Charlotte English graduate program offers an M.A. in English, an M.A./M.F.A. dual degree in creative writing (with Kingston University London), a certificate in Technical/Professional Writing, and a certificate in Applied Linguistics, as well as an English Education strand of the Ph.D. in Curriculum and Instruction.
 We also have a program that allows for early entry to the M.A. in English.

 There are a variety of specialized concentrations for students pursuing the M.A. in English.
 Students can also benefit by pursuing a certificate while focusing on another concentration for the M.A.
 One of the great advantages of the program is that it combines a strong and dedicated faculty with a supportive community of students, resulting in a positive and meaningful graduate education.

 UNC Charlotte’s graduate program in English has developed a very strong profile not only within the university but with programs and corporations across the United States.
 Our students graduate to pursue successful careers in commerce and education or to move forward into the very best doctoral programs nationwide.
 Graduates of the UNC Charlotte masters programs have chosen to teach in public schools and/or community colleges or to work in corporate and non-profits as professional writers.
-Other graduates have gone on to Ph.D. studies in such prestigious programs as Oxford University, UCLA, Brandeis University, The University of Virginia, The University of North Carolina at Chapel Hill, The University of South Carolina, The Ohio State University, The University of Illinois, the University of Maryland, The University at Buffalo, and Penn State.
+Other graduates have gone on to Ph.D. studies in such prestigious programs as the University of British Columbia, the University of Wisconsin-Madison, UCLA, Brandeis University, the University of Virginia, the University of North Carolina at Chapel Hill, the University of South Carolina, the Ohio State University, the University of Illinois, the University of Maryland, the University at Buffalo, and Penn State.

 Current graduate students seeking advising during the COVID-19 situation on campus should contact Professor Vetter at <LVetter@uncc.edu> to make a virtual advising appointment.
 Faculty will not be available on campus during this time.

 LINKS TO GRADUATE CATALOG